Lall-091/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

   - **ActiveDirectoryServicePrincipalCertificate**
     - Since driver version 12.4, `authentication=ActiveDirectoryServicePrincipalCertificate` can be used to connect to an Azure SQL Database/Synapse Analytics by specifying the application/client ID in the userName property and the location of the Service Principal certificate in the `clientCertificate` property.
 For more information, see [Connect using ActiveDirectoryServicePrincipalCertificate authentication mode](#connect-using-activedirectoryserviceprincipalcertificate-authentication-mode).
+  - **ActiveDirectoryPassword [DEPRECATED]**
+    - ActiveDirectoryPassword is deprecated.
+Migrate to multifactor authentication (ActiveDirectoryInteractive) for user principals.
+For more information, see [Planning for mandatory multifactor authentication for Azure](/entra/identity/authentication/concept-mandatory-multifactor-authentication).
+    - Since driver version 6.0, `authentication=ActiveDirectoryPassword` can be used to connect to Azure SQL/Synapse Analytics with Microsoft Entra username and password.
+For more information, see [Connect using ActiveDirectoryPassword authentication mode](#connect-using-activedirectorypassword-authentication-mode).

   - **SqlPassword**
     - Use `authentication=SqlPassword` to connect to a SQL Server using userName/user and password properties.
   - **NotSpecified**
-    - Use `authentication=NotSpecified` or leave it as the default when none of these authentication methods are needed.
+    - The default value when none of these authentication methods are specified.
   - **accessToken**: Use this connection property to connect to a SQL Database with access token. `accessToken` can only be set using the Properties parameter of the `getConnection()` method in the DriverManager class.
 It can't be used in the connection URL.

 For more information, see the authentication property on the [Setting the Connection Properties](setting-the-connection-properties.md) page.